Best free business bank accounts in the UK for 2025

 Arranged overdraft

 The Monzo Business Lite Account has no monthly fees and provides all the benefits of a Monzo current account, including instant notifications and fee-free spending abroad.
-Monzo allows users to categorise spending, create and send invoices and build tax pots, letting users set aside money for tax bills in a pot.
-There is an option to upgrade to Monzo Pro Business which costs £5 monthly.
-Unlike Monzo Lite, Monzo Pro offers integrated accounting, including 6-month access to Xero.
-Monzo Pro also provides multi-user access, allowing up to two other people to access and manage the account.
-Monzo is regulated by the FCA and fully protected by the FSCS, meaning users' money is protected up to £85,000.
+Monzo allows users to categorise spending, create payment links and build tax pots, letting users set aside money for tax bills in a pot.
+There is an option to upgrade to Monzo Pro Business which costs £9 monthly.
+Unlike Monzo Lite, Monzo Pro offers integrated accounting, including 6-months access to Xero.
+Monzo Pro also provides multi-user access, allowing up to 2 other people to access and manage the account.

 Arranged overdraft